 \subsection{Descriptor Selection for the Tightest Bound}

 A single graph descriptor captures only one specific aspect of graph structure.
 To obtain a more comprehensive evaluation, we consider a collection of $K$ distinct descriptors $\{d_1, \dots, d_K\}$.
 The goal is to identify the single descriptor that most effectively distinguishes between the reference and generated graphs, as this descriptor will yield the tightest lower bound on the true JS distance.
 This descriptor selection process must be performed carefully to avoid data leakage from the \texttt{test} set, which would invalidate our final estimate.
 We therefore perform selection using only the \texttt{fit} data via cross-validation.

 \textbf{Cross-Validation on the Fit Set.} For each descriptor $d_k: \mathcal{X} \to \R^n$, we estimate its ability to separate the distributions by performing 4-fold stratified cross-validation on the $(P_\mathrm{ref}^\mathrm{fit}, Q_\mathrm{gen}^\mathrm{fit})$ data.
 In each fold, three-quarters of the data are used for training a discriminator, and the remaining quarter is used for validation.
-The average validation metric across the four folds provides a robust estimate of the lower bound achievable by that descriptor.
+The average validation score across the four folds provides a robust estimate of the lower bound achievable by that descriptor.

-\textbf{The \acl{pgd}.} After performing cross-validation for all $K$ descriptors, we select the descriptor $d^{\star}$ that yielded the highest average metric.
+\textbf{The \acl{pgs}.} After performing cross-validation for all $K$ descriptors, we select the descriptor $d^{\star}$ that yielded the highest average score.
 This is the descriptor that is empirically the most informative.
 Finally, we train a new discriminator for $d^{\star}$ on the \emph{entire} \texttt{fit} set and evaluate it on the held-out \texttt{test} set.
-The resulting metric is the \acf{pgd}.
+The resulting score is the \texttt{PolyGraph Discrepancy} (PGD).
 This procedure ensures that the descriptor selection and final evaluation are performed on separate data, yielding a principled and tight estimate of the divergence between the graph distributions.